iberianpig/fusuma/README.md

   pinch: 1
 ```

-if `shortcut: ` is blank, the swipe/pinch doesn't trigger a keyevent.
+if `command: ` properties are blank, the swipe/pinch doesn't trigger command.

 `threshold:` is sensitivity to swipe/pinch.
 Default value is 1.
 If the swipe's threshold is `0.5`, shorten swipe-length by half.